6 Change Management Stages

 Characteristics of the changes such as size and scope, also affect the change process.
 Large changes require more planning.
 Changes that involve a total organization will require more planning and the involvement of more people than making changes in a single department.

-Changes that have widespread support are easier to implement.
-Changes that employees view as a gain rather than as a loss are also easier to implement.
+Changes that have widespread support as well as those that employees view as a gain rather than as a loss are easier to implement.

 When you take the right steps, involve the appropriate people, and tend to the potential impacts of change, resistance to change is reduced.
 These change management steps will help your organization make necessary and desired changes.